 - Combating misinformation and disinformation: The NC Board of Elections has created this webpage on its website as well as a Mythbuster Archive to provide accurate information and to address some of the rumors that have been circulated attempting to discredit our elections.

 Financially Supporting the BCRP

 The Buncombe Community Remembrance Project continues its partnership with the Community Foundation of Western North Carolina (CFWNC).
 The Foundation has set up a fund on behalf of the Remembrance Project, and here is the link if you wish to support this important work.

 The funding will help the Project: (See more.)

-As the pandemic continues to spread, it remains very important for all to have access to the necessary resources and information.
+Even though there are signs the pandemic is ebbing somewhat, it remains very important for all to have access to the necessary resources and information to combat its spread and impact.
 In addition to the information provided above by MAHEC, Buncombe County has created this webpage that provides information and resources to help our community.
-The state of North Carolina also provides this page as well.
+The state of North Carolina provides this page as well.